ElliotKillick/qvm-create-windows-qube/README.md

     - `qvm-run -p --filter-escape-chars --no-color-output <name_of_qube_script_is_located_on> "cat '/home/user/Downloads/install.sh'" > install.sh`
     - Make sure to get all the single and double quotes
 3. Review the code of `install.sh` to ensure its integrity
-    - Safer with escape character filtering enabled in the prior step; `qvm-run` disables it by default when the output is a file
+    - Safer with escape character filtering enabled in the previous step; `qvm-run` disables it by default when the output is a file
 4. Run `chmod +x install.sh && ./install.sh`
     - Note that this will install packages in the global default `TemplateVM`, which is `fedora-XX` by default
 5. Review the code of the resulting `/usr/bin/qvm-create-windows-qube`

-A more streamlined and secure installation process with packaging will be shipping with Qubes R4.1.

 ### Updating